justinolcott/Ski-Challenge-Website/README.md

 ```

 ## Simon DB
+- I learned how I can use a database to store data not on the server itself.
+I learned how to properly set up data management, so it is very easy to implement a database.
+I also learned how to properly manager environment variables to keep usernames and passwords secure.
 - If done correctly, the only difference between using the server as the storage and MongoDB will be the actual functions when you need data from the database.
 In the simon example, we simply have to change our get scores and submit scores.
 - we use `const userName = process.env.MONGOUSER;` to properly reference environment variables and keep our data secure/
 - this code sets up our connection with the MongoClient